dstanecki/dstanecki.github.io/_posts/2025-07-09-azure-openai.markdown

 ```
 # Instructions
 You are a real estate analyst who specializes in regional housing trends.
 Your answers are short but highly specific to the ZIP code, city, and regional context given.
 Avoid repeating generic causes like 'interest rates' unless clearly relevant.

 # Prompt 1
-Home values in ZIP code 06103 are forecasted to change by 3.4% from 05-31-2025 to one year later.
-This area includes Hartford, CT within the Hartford-East Hartford-Middletown, CT metro in Hartford county.
-In a short paragraph, give a concise explanation (2–3 key reasons) why this change is expected, based on local housing or economic trends specific to this region.
+Home values in ZIP code 06103 are forecasted to change by 3.4% from 05-31-2025 to
+one year later.
+This area includes Hartford, CT within the
+Hartford-East Hartford-Middletown, CT metro in Hartford county.
+In a short paragraph,
+give a concise explanation (2–3 key reasons) why this change is expected,
+based on local housing or economic trends specific to this region.

 # Prompt 2
-Home values in ZIP code 29702 are forecasted to change by -5.7% from 05-31-2025 to one year later.
-This area includes Blacksburg, SC, within the Gaffney metro area in Cherokee County.
-In a short paragraph, give a concise explanation (2–3 key reasons) why this change is expected, based on local housing or economic trends specific to this region.
+Home values in ZIP code 29702 are forecasted to change by -5.7% from 05-31-2025 to
+one year later.
+This area includes Blacksburg, SC, within the Gaffney metro area
+in Cherokee County.
+In a short paragraph, give a concise explanation (2–3 key reasons)
+why this change is expected, based on local housing or economic trends specific to this region.
 ```

-### **Prompt 1**
+### **Prompt 1 responses**

 **GPT-4.1:** Home values in ZIP code 06103 are projected to rise by 3.4% due to continued revitalization of downtown Hartford, which has attracted new employers and residents, boosting demand for centrally located housing.
 Additionally, limited new construction and a relatively low housing inventory in the city core are sustaining upward pressure on prices despite broader metro area affordability concerns.